When Big Tech extorts democracies, it’s time for tougher regulations

 “Big Tech has shown time and time again that they will knowingly undermine democracy, harm people and hurt children.
 It’s time to abandon our incremental, issue-by-issue approach to regulating these platforms”.

-Reset is calling for an overhaul of Australia’s tech regulation that meets five common sense principles:
+Reset Tech is calling for an overhaul of Australia’s tech regulation that meets five common sense principles:

 1. Regulate the systems and processes: Focus regulation on eliminating risks from Big Tech systems and processes, expanding the current focus on content moderation